adryanev/flutter-mobile-clean-architecture-template/README.md

 5. Rename package name from `dev.adryanev.template` to your liking.
 6. Rename the project name from `template` to your need.

-Freezed Code generator.

-This template optimizes freezed generator only to certain suffixes to improve build time.
-The available suffixes are:

-- `*.codegen.dart`
-- `*.model.dart`
-- `*.entity.dart`

-For blocs, it automaticly read inside `blocs` directory.

 Snackbar Flash